 - Effective Annual Rate (EAR)

 In the following, we delineate these rates so you will have a solid foundation of knowledge from which you can fully understand the power of our APR calculator.

 - Nominal Interest Rate

 The most basic interest rate is a nominal interest rate, also known as simple interest (or the headline or quoted interest rate).
 Learn more about this in our simple interest calculator.
-If you are unsure what rate someone is referring to in the media or an financial discussion, it is probably this one.
+If you are unsure what rate someone refers to in the media or a financial discussion, it is probably this one.
 It is also the number that banks usually advertise as the interest rate on a particular loan.
 The nominal interest rate represents the borrowing cost of the loan over a year, i.e., as a percentage of the loan amount.
-However, there are two important reasons that might cause you to turn to other types of interest rates if you are about to measure the real yearly cost of your loan:
+However, two important reasons might cause you to turn to other types of interest rates if you are about to measure the real yearly cost of your loan:

 - Nominal interest rate doesn't account for the effect of compound interest.
 Learn more about this in our compound interest calculator.

 - It also doesn't cover any additional cost beyond the interest